Gallstones in dogs form from bacteria, bile, calcium salts, cholesterol, and proteins, and they sometimes cause blockages in the gallbladder.

 Treatments For Gallstones In Dogs

 Has your dog ever had a gallstone?
-How did you treat it?
+How did your vet treat it?
 Let us know in the comments below!